Kishore100197/DATA-ANALYTICS-PROJECT/README.md

 Revenue metrics for business decision-making
 ## PROJECT 2 - “HR Analytics"
-## Description:
-In this project, you will dive into a large sales dataset to extract valuable insights.
-You will explore sales trends over time, identify the best-selling products, calculate revenue metrics such as total sales and profit margins, and create visualizations to present your findings effectively.
-This project showcases your ability to manipulate and derive insights from large datasets, enabling you to make data-driven recommendations for optimizing sales strategies.
-## Description:
-In this project, you will dive into a large sales dataset to extract valuable insights.
-You will explore sales trends over time, identify the best-selling products, calculate revenue metrics such as total sales and profit margins, and create visualizations to present your findings effectively.
-This project showcases your ability to manipulate and derive insights from large datasets, enabling you to make data-driven recommendations for optimizing sales strategies.
 ## Project Description:
 Examining and analyzing the employees' data to determine the rate of Attrition among team members.
 ## HR Analytics Report: